qutheory/docs/docs/collaboration/permissions.md

 ### Developer group

-Users in the developer group can do everything except manage the organization.
+Users in the developer group can do everything except manage the organization and billing

 If an application or environment are **Locked** these can't be accessed by developers